 We asked the shop owner if we could get some tea and he replied positively.
-We parked the car, got down and that is when I noticed a shrine sitting on top of a small hill.
+We parked the car, and got down and that is when I noticed a shrine sitting on top of a small hill.

-I asked the tea-shop owner about it and he told us that it was Aishmuqam, the same dargah where Bhar Do Jholi Meri song from Bajrangi Bhaijaan was filmed.
+I asked the tea-shop owner about it and he told us that it was Aishmuqam, the same dargah where the Bhar Do Jholi Meri song from Bajrangi Bhaijaan was filmed.